FenghuangZero/Experimentation/README.md

-# Experimentation
+# Yu-Gi-Oh Fan Game
-This repository is an Experiment
+This repository is to be used as a test bed to practice the use of c# in the context of a game.